Yuan-Meng/personal_website_2.0/content/posts/ml_infra_interviews/index.md

       ```
 3. **Aggregation engine**: To avoid duplicate work, the engine computes pre-aggregated blocks at various granularities and saves them to Iceberg, which are building blocks of all jobs
-   - Streaming job: Computes pre-aggregated blocks at 5-min intervals --- the goal is to ensure freshness
+   - *Streaming job*: Computes pre-aggregated blocks at 5-min intervals --- the goal is to ensure freshness
       - For each incoming row `(snap_id, event_time)`
          - Get its 5-min bucket --- in this case, `16:00–16:05`
          - Increment view count in bucket: `rep_block(snap_id, 16:00–16:05) += 1`
       - Write the new or updated block to
          - Iceberg table (e.g., `snap_view_blocks_5m`)
          - Online features store (e.g., [Aerospike](https://en.wikipedia.org/wiki/Aerospike_(database)))
-   - Batch job: Computes pre-aggregated blocks at coarser intervals (e.g., 1h) --- the goal is to ensure completeness
+   - *Batch job*: Computes pre-aggregated blocks at coarser intervals (e.g., 1h) --- the goal is to ensure completeness
       - Every hour/day, run job to
          - Re-scan the raw event table `snap_views_raw`
          - Recompute block view counts in